e-nig-ma/vicent/_posts/2022-03-24-proof-of-stake.md

 ---
 layout: post
-title: "Proof-of-Stake Is a Defective Mechanisme"
+title: "Proof-of-Stake Is a Defective Mechanism"
-description: "How to setup and use the blog"
+description: "A paper why proof-of-stake implemented as a distributed consensus mechanisms in the base layer of blockchain networks are defective cryptosystems by nature."
 date: 2022-03-24
 tags: cryptocurrencies
 comments: false